Château de Brest: The dukes of Brittany

 The Treaty of Guérande of 12 April 1365 concluded that women could only lay claim to the duchy of Brittany should there be no legitimate male heirs to the House of Brittany.
 John of Montfort rendered homage to Charles V of France and so Edward III no longer had any reason to continue his military presence at the castle.
 However, the place was too important to give up and Montfort was still financially dependent on England.
 Thus Charles V let Montfort off participating in the war he then launched on Edward III, but Montfort played a double game and passed a treaty on 21 February 1372 to open his lands to English troops even though Duguesclin and Clisson were marching from Brittany against him.
 Concarneau was captured.

 In the spring the Breton lords seized the duchy's principal lands, denouncing their overlord, siding with the French king, rallying around the viscount of Rohan and charging constable Du Guesclin with hunting down the English.
 Montfort fled Brest for England on 28 April 1373 and the constable won victory after victory, retaking Concarneau and finally ending up before the walls of Brest castle in August.
 Command of English forces in the east had been entrusted to Sir John Neville under the authority of lieutenant-general Robert Knowles, with Brest's garrison under the famous English captains Robert Kermoulés and Fenville.
 After three weeks of siege Du Guesclin concluded a 6-week truce to begin on 6 July.
 At the end of that period, Kermoulés promised to hand Brest castle over to the besiegers' if no other help reached its defenders by then and under the condition that the place could not be re-supplied.
-The constable left the siege under the command of Olivier de Clisson to rejoin the duke of Anjou at the siege of the château de Derval.
+The constable left the siege under the command of Olivier de Clisson to rejoin the duke of Anjou at the siege of the Castle of Derval (château de Derval).
 Clisson used the truce period to build the fort du Conquet.
 On 2 August, the English fleet under Salisbury (who also took over command of the castle) disembarked supplies and reinforcements which definitively rendered the castle impregnable.